xtruan/GpsPositionDF/README.md

 Tested on simulator for all supported devices and on Forerunner 55 and vivoactive hardware.

 Changelog:
+* 3.0.2 - Added support for additional devices.
 * 3.0 - Initial release as a Data Field.
 For the Application version, see: https://apps.garmin.com/en-US/apps/12097123-2f57-4d59-afd7-2887c54c0732